NDari/KC_GOLANG/08.16.17/Presentation.markdown

     logging, license issues, CI/CD pipelines, API documentation, etc.
 - When should you use a microservice?
   - Maybe monolith first is a good approach...
-- Have a sit. have a good logical discussion about your needs, and decide!
+- Have a sit.
+Have a good logical discussion about your needs, and decide!

 ---